dangazineu/tako/MANUAL_TESTING.md

 ## Known Limitations

-### Current Implementation Status
+### Critical Implementation Gaps
-1. **Child Workflow Execution**: Currently simulated for manual testing purposes.
-The ExecuteChildWorkflow method returns mock run IDs to avoid deadlock issues during testing.

-2. **Subscription Filtering**: Basic subscription matching is implemented.
-Advanced CEL filtering and schema validation are planned for future releases.

-3. **Concurrency**: Concurrent execution of child workflows is designed but not fully implemented in the current version.
+1. **Child Workflow Execution**: The `ExecuteChildWorkflow` method is currently mocked to return simulated run IDs. **No actual child workflows are executed**, making this a proof of concept for discovery only.

+2. **Event Payload Handling**: Event payloads are not generated or propagated to child workflows.
+Input mapping from events to workflow parameters is not tested.

+3. **Synchronization**: The `wait_for_children` functionality cannot be tested without real child workflow execution.

+4. **Cross-Repository Orchestration**: The core purpose of the fan-out step (orchestrating workflows across repositories) is not implemented or tested.

 ### Testing Limitations
 1. **Network Operations**: Manual tests run in local mode only.
 Remote repository testing requires additional setup.